1.2 Scoring, Attempts, Fees, and State Board Context

 Key Takeaways

-• The current NCEES FE exam fee is $225, separate from any state board application or processing fee.
+• The current NCEES FE exam fee is $225, paid directly to NCEES and separate from any state board application or processing fee.

-• NCEES scores FE exams from correct answers converted to a scaled score and does not publish the passing score.
+• NCEES converts the number of correct answers into a scaled score and does not publish a fixed raw passing percentage.

-• FE results are reported pass or fail; failing candidates receive diagnostic feedback by major topic area.
+• FE results are reported pass or fail; candidates who fail receive a diagnostic report by major topic area.

-• NCEES policy generally allows one attempt per testing window and no more than three attempts in a 12-month period.
+• NCEES policy generally allows one attempt per testing window and no more than three attempts in any 12-month period.

-• Passing FE Mechanical is a national exam milestone, but EI/EIT status and later PE eligibility depend on board rules.
+• Passing FE Mechanical is a national milestone, but EI/EIT status and later PE eligibility are governed by your state board.

 The money and approval path